cornelius/ship/activities/goal-setting.md

   * What's the project?
   * When does it ship?
   * Who is responsible for shipping it?
+  * List every task and event that needs to happen, by whom, and by when
 * Each participant presents goals in small group, gets feedback
+* Individual reflection

 ## Timebox